Student Life & Services

 No student will be readmitted who has not met the following requirements:

-- Completion of a readmission interview with the Director of Counseling & Wellness Services (or designee).
+- Completion of a readmission interview with the Senior Director of Counseling & Wellness Services (or designee).

 - You should apply for housing (if eligible) at the same time you submit your request for re-enrollment.
 The online application will be held in queue until re-enrollment has been formally granted.
 You may also apply for the College’s off campus meal plan when you submit your request for re-enrollment.